 Of course, with South Korea as the Olympic host country, figure skating fans and K-Pop fans alike have joked about figure skaters using K-Pop as music for their competitive programs this Olympic season.
 None of the Olympians may be skating to K-Pop competitively, but the past few seasons, fortunately, gave us K-Pop on ice for ice shows and exhibition programs.

-We list some of our favorite K-Pop on ice moments across various figure skating disciplines, save for pairs.
+We list some of our favorite K-Pop on ice moments across various figure skating disciplines.

 Kim Jinseo (Korea) – Growl (EXO)